Policies and procedures

 • Return the form to the student financial assistance office for processing.

-When student financial assistance receives the form, they will forward it to the host school.
-Before aid can be disbursed, student financial assistance must receive a statement of fees and an enrollment summary.
+When student financial services receives the form, they will forward it to the host school.
+Before aid can be disbursed, student financial services must receive a statement of fees and an enrollment summary.
 Be sure to plan accordingly and be aware that as a consortium student your aid payments may be delayed.

 Deadlines